forgottenmnemonic/quartz/content/Code/Cheatsheets/Git.md

 14. Make a temporary change without committing it: `git stash` (to save the changes), `git stash apply` (to apply them later) or `git stash pop` (to both apply and delete the stashed changes).
 15. Undo your last commit: `git reset HEAD~1` (this will remove the last commit but keep the changes in the working directory) or `git reset <commit-hash>` (to go back to a specific commit).

 Updating Repository
 git add .
 git commit -m "comment"
 git branch -M main
 git push -u origin main

+Merge